 In Early November 2007, Belfast City Hall was closed for 2 years to carry out major refurbishment, renovation included replacing all the heating within the building, the refurbishment and restoration of the City Hall involved both the external and internal elements of the building including the large external courtyard at the heart of the building.

 The work undertaken within both Phases 1 and 2 totalled £10.5 million and included replacement of all major building services.

-The Architect had a challenge while selecting the new heating for this project, as the radiators selected had to blend into the architectural design of the building and retain the old world charm at the same time, hence they turned to Versatile Heating solutions in Beechmount home park in Navan to get professional advice on what the best radiator product for this project would be.
+The Architect had a challenge while selecting the new heating for this project, as the radiators selected had to blend into the architectural design of the building and retain the old world charm at the same time, hence they turned to Versatile Heating, Cooling & Ventilation for professional advice on the best radiator solutions for this project.

-Versatile recommended the following solutions due to the nature of the project and the styles required as a solution:
+Versatile recommended the following radiators due to the nature of the project and the required styles: